weary-pilgrim/elizabeth-setup/README.md

     ![](img/oh-my-zsh-copy.png)

+- Paste it into your `iterm` window (and hit Enter)
 - Accept the default answer at any prompts
 - Follow any instructions the script gives you
 - Close your `iterm` window

 ## Install VisualStudio Code